Training structure

 Faculty of Science

-This compulsory course is aimed at all students in the SV License.
-It introduces the main tools of discrete probability which are useful to the biologist in understanding random phenomena involving counting variables.
-The course is set at a level accessible to students with only the basics of probability calculus covered in the second year of high school.
-The course focuses on concrete examples, leading on to modeling.
+This compulsory course is intended for all students enrolled in the Bachelor's degree program in Life Sciences.
+It presents the main tools of discrete probability that are useful to biologists for understanding random phenomena involving counting variables in particular.
+The course is designed to be accessible to students who have only studied the basics of probability covered in high school.
+The course uses concrete examples to introduce modeling.

-- A preliminary section introduces the notion of sets, operations on sets and the simple formalization of propositions.
+- A preliminary section introduces the concept of sets, operations on sets, and the simple formalization of propositions.

-- The second part introduces the vocabulary of probability and covers elementary probability calculations (tables, trees) and conditional probabilities.
-The examples are based on real-life situations: calculating probabilities in a population stratified by age or gender, diagnostic tests (sensitivity/specificity), etc.
+- The second part introduces probability vocabulary and covers basic probability calculations (tables, trees) and conditional probabilities.
+The examples relate to real-life situations: calculating probabilities in a population stratified by age and gender, diagnostic tests (sensitivity/specificity).

-- The third part is devoted to the presentation of the main discrete law models: binomial, geometric, poisson and their applications.
-The notion of independent variables is presented in a heuristic way, the aim being to provide tools for calculating the expectation and variance of the sum of random variables.
+- The third part is devoted to presenting the main discrete probability models: binomial, geometric, Poisson, and their applications.
+The concept of independent variables is presented heuristically, with the aim of providing tools for calculating the expected value and variance of the sum of random variables.

-- A few numerical simulations can be presented to illustrate the notion of fluctuation of a random variable or the convergence of the binomial distribution to the normal distribution or the poisson distribution.
+- Some numerical simulations may be presented to illustrate the concept of fluctuation of a random variable or the convergence of the binomial distribution to the normal distribution or Poisson distribution.

 ECTS